 Eric Umansky is a deputy managing editor of ProPublica, where he has overseen two Pulitzer Prize-winning projects.
-Most recently, a series he edited on “nuisance abatement” laws won the 2017 Pulitzer Prize for Public Service.
-Umansky also oversees ProPublica’s “no-bullshit” engagement team.
-He is also a co-founder of Document Cloud.
+Most recently, a series he edited on NYPD abuse of “nuisance abatement” laws won the Pultizer Gold Medal for Public Service.
+Umansky now oversees ProPublica's Trump administration coverage, including the Trump, Inc. podcast with WNYC.
+He also manages ProPublica's audience, engagement reporting, and research teams.
+Umansky is a co-founder of Document Cloud.
 Umansky joined ProPublica back when it started in 2008.
-Before that he wrote a column for Slate.
+Before that, he wrote a column for Slate.
 Umansky has also written for The New York Times, The Washington Post, and many others.

 In this week’s episode, we explore some of Donald Trump’s partners — including a developer with no site and no funding — and find one reason Trump might’ve needed to enlist help from the very top of Russia’s government.